Skip to content

 • Milk: This also adds to the creaminess.
 For an even richer flavor, you can use heavy cream instead.

 • Garlic: Fresh garlic cloves add the best flavor.
-They whole cloves cook in the same pot as the potatoes, making them super easy to mash.
-You can use as much or as little garlic as you’d like.
-My sweet spot is usually 2-3 cloves.
+The whole cloves cook in the same pot as the potatoes, making them super easy to mash.

 Favorite Dishes to Serve With

-This is a great side dish to serve at a holiday dinner, alongside your favorite comfort meal or with a big juicy steak.
-Below are some of our favorites to serve with:
+This is a great side dish to serve at a holiday dinner, alongside your favorite comfort meal, or with a big juicy steak!

 How to Make Garlic Mashed Red Potatoes